Connect with us

 “Sa improvement naman po, feeling ko po magagamit ko po lahat.

 “Siyempre, nothing to lose po kami dito kasi bago nga po ‘yung mga nakalaban namin and sobrang lalakas.
-Feeling ko po madadala ko ‘yung palo ko na malalakas po ‘yung bolang pabalik sa ‘kin ‘pag dating ng UAAP.
+Feeling ko po madadala ko ‘yung palo ko na malalakas po ‘yung bolang pabalik sa‘kin ‘pag dating ng UAAP.
 Feeling ko po makakatulong siya para ma-defend namin ‘yung title namin,” said Emana, the older of the two Emana siblings in the Female Tennisters lineup.

 Emana will still have a chance to secure a win in the tournament when she faces Tatiana Prozorova in singles action tomorrow.
-With WTA-level competition now under her belt, she is determined to perform even better when she returns to the court.
+With WTA-level competition now under her belt, she feels determined to perform even better when she returns to the court.

 “Since first time ko nga po, nagulat po ako na sobrang lakas.
 Noong napapanood natin sila sa mga video, parang akala natin soft lang pero hindi po pala,” the incoming junior added.